Federal Direct Loans

 When you complete the Free Application for Federal Student Aid or the Renewal Free Application for Federal Student Aid, you are applying for all of the aid programs for which you may be eligible, including direct loans.

-If a William D. Ford Federal Direct Stafford Loan (subsidized or unsubsidized) has been offered to you as part of your aid package it will post on the Award Offer section of LoLA.
+If a William D. Ford Federal Direct Stafford Loan (subsidized or not subsidized) has been offered to you as part of your aid package it will post on the Award Offer section of LoLA.
 You can accept, decline, or change your award up to the amount offered.

 Once you are awarded a Federal Direct Student Loan, you must fulfill certain conditions before loan funds can be credited to your account.